tycrek-archive/2queue2timer/README.md

 - This probably won't work in Fullscreen.
 Start the game in windowed, then just go fullscreen after it joins the queue.
 - If you input an hour that is less than the current hour (i.e. inputting `3` when the current hour is `14`), 2q2t will schedule the click for the next day.
 This allows you to set the timer before you go to bed and be in queue when you wake up.
 - Turn off auto sleep or auto lock on your PC

-## Why is the code so shit

-I don't use Go very often.
-If you got a problem then open a PR lol